cdcabrera/angular-simplestorage/README.md

 ```

-I've set the local-storage attribute up with 3 potential values and a $watch (I'm debating whether I need to go back and "watch" the ngInclude as well, more testing required).
-Feel free to update, I'm definetly looking
+I've set the local-storage attribute up with ~~3 potential values and a $watch (I'm debating whether I need to go back and "watch" the
-for better alternatives.
+ngInclude as well, more testing required)~~
+4 potential values and a $watch on ngInclude and localStorage.
+Feel free to update, I'm definetly looking for better alternatives.

 - {String} **'' an empty value/string**: Initial data loaded and placed in localStorage
+- {String} **'cache'**: Similar to initial data load, but puts a prefrence on pulling data from the $templateCache
 - {String} **'expire'** or **'clear'**: Expires/clears the associated localStorage.
 - {String} **'reload'**: clears/expires the associated localStorage, reloads the data, and populates localStorage again.